 Please note that FS N8550-32C switches do not support the bare metal version now.

 Option 1 and 2 have installed software, which is suitable for users who want the device with direct uses.
 But note that, Cumulus Linux is a true Linux system that offers the entirety of the Linux experience on the switch for a rich ecosystem of application.
 While ICOS is developed based on Linux, which can run as a Linux application with seamless integration of Linux tools while offering a server like experience.
 Besides, they have different CLIs.
 Cumulus Linux can use Cisco like CLI, but ICOS can not.
 As for option 3, customers that have target operating systems can choose this one.
 In addition, price is also an important factor.
 Cumulus Linux version is the most expensive one, and bare metal version is the cheapest, but users have to pay for the third-party software.
 So users should make a wise decision according to the specific demands.

-100G switch is the solution for data centers’ increasing network demands in the future.
-To satisfy different customers’ requirements, FS has released 32 port 100G switch with different software, Cumulus Linux, ICOS and bare metal design, providing open networking environment for users.
-These switches deliver support for the flexibility of software and application choices, avoiding vendor lock-in.
-Customers can choose one based on their actual needs.
-If you are still confused when choosing, please contact us via firstname.lastname@example.org for more detailed information.
+100G switch is the common solution for data centers’ increasing network demands now.
+To satisfy different customers’ requirements, FS has released 100G switches with different software, Cumulus Linux and FS OS, providing an open networking environment for users.
+The newly released N8560-64C switch with 64x 100Gb QSFP28 ports and software installed supports PFC, DCBX and ECN.
+If you are still confused when choosing, check FS 100G data center switches for more detailed information.